RDFLib/prez/README-Dev.md

 4. Get the object information from the triplestore, using an open profile, and in parallel any system information needed to construct the system links.
 5. Return the response

+### Machine requests

+Machine requests made to `/object` will use the provided media type and profile to return an appropriate response in one of the subsystems.
+In some cases, the resource associated with the supplied IRI may be associated with more than one subsystem.
+To decide which subsystem to use, a preferred ordering of the subsystem URLs are set in the config under `subsystem_url_preferred_order`.
+After the system URLs are sorted to their preferred order, the first system URL will be used to process the request.

 ## High Level Sequence listing and individual object endpoints